The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 To add a Multi to the Life Mode, select it in the list of Multis so that its name is entered at the bottom centre.

-Now press the Life Mode symbol for about two seconds, this will open a pop-up window.
+Now press the Life Mode symbol for some seconds, until a pop-up window opens.

-In this window you will find the name of the selected Multii already entered in the first line.
+In this window you will find the name of the selected Multi already entered in the first line.

 Tapping on the second line opens a list contenting the 128 fields of the Life Mode.